 - Have you ever been to the Philippines?

 How To Use ‘Too’

 In contrast to the previous word, too only acts as an adverb.
 Whenever I get confused about this one, I usually re-write sentences and the word “also” to see if it sounds right.
-For instance, if you are troubled with the sentence “Mario is going with them too,” you can simply check it by dropping too and writing, “Mario is going them also.”
-Does it sound, right?
+For instance, if you are troubled by the sentence “Mario is going with them too,” you can simply check it by dropping too and writing, “Mario is going with them also.”
+Does it sound right?
 Yep!
 So, this means that too is the correct word to use.

 Additionally, you can use too to indicate abundance or excessiveness.
 For instance, you may feel too cold when during wintertime or too hot during summer.
 To understand its general usage better, below are some examples:

 - Kimchi is too spicy for my taste.

 - I wasn’t too pleased with how she was acting.

 - The grammatical mistakes were too glaring to ignore.

 Wait a minute!
 Did you see that comma on our last example?
 Don’t worry!
 According to the Chicago Manual of Style, you may or may not use a comma before it.
 In this sense, it is at your discretion if you want the sentence to look technical and provide more clarity or if you want it without a comma just because it feels “right” to you.